B2B SEO Strategy for Marketing Executives (2022 Guide)

 Follow suit by brainstorming where you and your partners overlap in expertise/audience and what you can contribute to each other.
 If you partner on a webinar, produce a whitepaper based on the webinar content and promote both through both organizations’ websites, blog, email and social channels.
 If you engage in a joint event, market it to both databases.

 It’s an easy way to double your reach, while also getting in front of completely new audience members.
 Plus, it enables you to write engaging content that generates new traffic, sharing, opt-ins and backlinks.

 Check out these incredible content marketing examples with massive business impact.

 Many smaller B2B SEO services offer stand-alone link building packages.
 But before you sign the contract, make sure you know what those agencies provide.
 They often prioritize quantity over quality, and that won’t move the needle.

 An Enterprise SEO company like Terakeet, on the other hand, understands that higher quality links are far more valuable.

 Follow the relationship-first ethos of the B2B industry and you’ll discover plenty of link building opportunities from within your own network.
 Industry blogs, publications, podcasts, associations, partners and friends-of-friends within your industry network.
-These are all great places to start your outreach efforts.
+These are all great places to start your blogger outreach efforts.

 Once you’ve exhausted that option, target other high-profile publications.
 Put extra effort into researching the publication, finding the right content fit and the right ask.
 If you’re working with a B2B SEO company, make sure they tailor their emails to the publication to make it clear that they really know the industry.
 It’s also helpful to suggest topics that publishers have yet to cover.
 Build up thought leadership by guest authoring posts or being interviewed.